afernandezro7/My-CustomHooks-and-Helpers/hooks/useForm/README.md

 useForm() // receives a default object value  {name: '',email: '',password: ''}

-handleInputChange: function that modify de state
+handleInputChange: function that modify the state

-reset: function that reset the form
+reset: function that reset the Form